Visiting the Van Gogh Museum in Amsterdam

 - Go to the information desk and pick up a free leaflet (available in 8 languages: Dutch, English, French, German, Spanish, Italian, Japanese and Russian).
 The leaflet contains a biography of Van Gogh’s life and can be used while watching the presentation on the first floor of Van Gogh’s life in chronological order.
 The leaflet also contains a map of the entire museum by floor.

-- The audio tour is offered in 9 languages including Dutch, English, French, German, Spanish, Italian, Japanese, Russian and Mandarin.
+- The audio tour is offered in nine languages including Dutch, English, French, German, Spanish, Italian, Japanese, Russian and Mandarin.
 If you are going to be visiting in a group you will need to make reservations in advance.
-If you are visiting with children ask about the Children’s Audio Tour (for children ages 7 to 12).
+If you are visiting with children ask about the children’s audio tour (for children ages 7 to 12).

 - The Van Gogh multimedia tour uses PDA technology to take visitors on a tour through the museum featuring reproductions, stories, photos, letters, drawings, interviews, film clips, music and games.
 This tour is available in English and Dutch.

 - Don’t forget to stop by the Van Gogh Museum Shop.
-They have tons of informative books and magazines about Van Gogh and other artists from the 19th century.
+They have tons of informative books and magazines about Van Gogh and other nineteenth century artists.

 - The museum is accessible for disabled visitors.